clarkhtse/filtercake.github.io/_posts/2014-04-08-dimensional-planning.md

 ![]({{site.baseurl}}/images/2014/hierarchical-drawing.jpg)

-Turns out there is an equivalent concept for software: "Dimensional Planning".
-Sadly, very little of this is online:
+Turns out there is an equivalent concept for building software: "Dimensional Planning".
+Sadly, very little about it can be found online:

 - [Dimensional Planning – Abstract from Devoxx09](http://www.devoxx.com/display/DV09/Dimensional+Planning)
 - [Dimensional Planning – Agile Atlas](http://agileatlas.org/articles/item/dimensional-planning)
 - [Dimensional Planning – XP Days Benelux 2007](http://www.xpday.net/Xpday2007/session/DimensionalPlanning.html)

-But [Arne](https://twitter.com/arneroock) pointed me to a german article in *Agile Review*, a magazine [it-agile](http://www.it-agile.de/) makes for its customers.
-So what follows are some notes from "Dimensional Planning" by [Stefan Roock](https://twitter.com/StefanRoock), Agile Review 01/2013. *[Personal comments by myself are in italic brackets.]*
+But [Arne](https://twitter.com/arneroock) pointed me to a german article in *Agile Review*, a magazine [it-agile](http://www.it-agile.de/) makes for its clients.
+Following are some notes from "Dimensional Planning" by [Stefan Roock](https://twitter.com/StefanRoock), Agile Review 01/2013. *[Personal comments by myself are in italic brackets.]*

 ---